claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

   - Select vertical column of text:
     - Place the cursor where you want it
-    - hold down Shift + Alt , then click and drag with the mouse
+    - hold down Shift + Alt/Option , then click and drag with the mouse
+    - (On a Mac it's Shift + Alt/Option in most apps)

 ## Debugging